A supremely capable tool for opening oysters

 and bivalves of any description

-NEW HANOVER COUNTY, WILMINGTON, NC
+NEW HANOVER COUNTY, WILMINGTON, NORTH CAROLINA

 and bivalves of any description

-NEW HANOVER COUNTY, WILMINGTON, NC
+NEW HANOVER COUNTY, WILMINGTON, NORTH CAROLINA

 To purchase a Cape Fear Oyster Shucker: